-- 6.2 The asset allocation will be monitored quarterly and rebalancing will take place if and when an asset class exceeds its permitted range and will be re-balanced back to the Target Weight. - 6.3 The total fund benchmark is based on a blend of the individual underlying asset class indices in their proportions represented in the Target Weight.
+- 6.2 An interim asset mix with different targets can be used as the policy allocation is being implemented.
+This interim asset mix can be adjusted from time to time until the policy allocation is reached at which time the policy allocation will be in effect. - 6.3 The asset allocation will be monitored quarterly and rebalancing will take place if and when an asset class exceeds its permitted range and will be re-balanced back to the Target Weight.

-6.4 Cash and cash equivalents may also be held from time to time on a short-term, temporary basis or as defensive reserves within the portfolios for each asset class at the discretion of each Manager within the constraints prescribed by its Mandate.
+- 6.4 The total fund benchmark is based on a blend of the individual underlying asset class indices in their proportions represented in the Target Weight.
+Where a manager mandate encompasses more than one asset class, such allocation can be reflected in the buildup of the composite benchmark and target weight monitoring. - 6.5 Cash and cash equivalents may also be held from time to time on a short-term, temporary basis or as defensive reserves within the portfolios for each asset class at the discretion of each Manager within the constraints prescribed by its Mandate.